aspose-words/Aspose.Words-Products/words/net/splitter/rtf/_index.md

     Document pageDoc = splitter.GetDocumentOfPage(page);
     pageDoc.Save(dataDir + $"SplitDocumentPageByPageOut_{page}.rtf");
 }
-//API also supports to split document by sections and headings
+// API also supports to split document by sections and headings
 // Splitted files can also be saved to the desired formats like PDF, JPEG, HTML, and others

 ```